 Don't rush, take your time and do your research into the different makes and models, and consider the following:

 - Your budget.
 Work out how much you can afford to spend.
-Red Book will guide you on the value of cars according to their year and model.
+Red Book will guide you on the value of the car or cars you're considering according to their year and model.

 - Your needs.
 What will you use the car for?
 If you do most of your driving in the city, a four-wheel drive is hardly necessary.

 - Safety.
-Check our used car safety ratings that are based on real-life accidents.
+Check the used car safety ratings that are based on real-life accidents.

 - Security.
 How easy is it to steal or break into the car?
 What security features is the car equipped with?
-Check the NRMA's car security scores.
+Check the National Motor Vehicle Theft Reduction Council car security scores.

 - Environment.
 Check the car's fuel consumption and emissions rating.
 The Green Vehicle Guide can help you here.